brennerm/docker-registry-frontend/README.md

 ## Feature Overview
 - browse available Docker images and check the availability of multiple Docker registries
 - add and remove registries via the web interface
+- support for Docker registries V1 and V2
 - get detailed information about your Docker images

 ## Installation